Your Website is Your #1 Employee

 Your website is an employee.
 For most of you, it could be the first employee people meet.
 So why do most businesses short-change this oh-so-important part of the business?

 Let’s take your website, humanize it, and make it like a real employee.
 The US minimum wage is currently $7.25 an hour, July 8th, 2013.
-If this employee were only working part-time at 20 hours a week, you’d be paying that employee $7,540 a year.
-If it’s a full-time employee, at minimum wage, you’re looking at $15,080 each year.
+If this employee only worked 20 hours a week part-time, you’d be paying that employee $7,540 a year.
+If it’s a full-time employee, you’re looking at $15,080 each year at minimum wage.
 With the right amount of production, as a business owner, this is not a bad expense at all.

 Let me give you an example!

 Bergen County Contracting worked with us for five years.
 When we began working with them, they wanted us to manage their current website and other marketing materials.
 We managed their old website for about three and a half years and continuously recommended they invest in new website development.
 Their answer was, “No, the current website works fine.
 I just want to keep doing your postcard promotions for us.”

 Aside from the website, we designed and managed all their branding and printed materials.
 About a year and a half later, they were finally ready to trust their web developer.
 I guess three and a half years of reminders finally sunk in.

 Our Web Development Process for a Successful Relaunch